czczup/ViT-Adapter/detection/README.md

 For details see [Vision Transformer Adapter for Dense Predictions](https://arxiv.org/abs/2205.08534).

-If you use this code for a paper please cite:
+If you find our work helpful, please star this repo and cite our paper:

 ```
 @article{chen2022vitadapter,